Hemanta (film)

 Hemanta is a 2016 Indian Bengali-language drama thriller film directed by Anjan Dutt.
 It stars Parambrata Chatterjee in the role of the titular protagonist, with Jisshu Sengupta, Payel Sarkar, Gargi Roychowdhury, Saswata Chatterjee and Shantilal Mukherjee in other pivotal roles.
 The film is a modern-day adaptation of William Shakespeare's tragedy Hamlet, from a West Bengal production house.

-Plot synopsis
+Synopsis

 Set amidst the backdrop of the entertainment world of Bengali cinema production, the film is about Hemanta Sen who goes off to the United States at a young age to study film.
 Trained as a filmmaker, he comes back to learn that his father had died three years ago and also about his mother's relationship with his uncle.